City-of-Helsinki/kerrokantasi/README.md

 docker-compose run dev test
 ```

-Also, uncomment line https://github.com/City-of-Helsinki/kerrokantasi/blob/master/docker-compose.yml#L29 to activate
-configuring the dev environment with a local file.

 ### Production

-Production setup will require a separate PostGIS database server (see "Prepare database" below) and file storage for
+Production setup will require a separate PostGIS database server (see [Prepare database](#prepare-database) below) and file storage for
 uploaded files.
 Once you have a
 PostGIS database server running,